Kilimanjaro Climbing Routes

 The route takes its start at the south-east of Mt Kilimanjaro.
 The entrance to the route, Marangu Gate, is quite close to our climbing base at Aishi Machame Hotel.
 The ride there takes about 1.5 hours.

-This route features a well-trodden trail running through all the climate zones - from tropical rainforest to eternal ice, and will also will treat you to scenic African landscapes.
+The Kilimanjaro "Coca-Cola" route features a well-trodden trail running through all the climate zones - from tropical rainforest to eternal ice, and will also will treat you to scenic African landscapes.

 Being the most popular and the least expensive, the route may be crowded in July-September and December - March.